Experienced Prenuptial & Postnuptial Agreement Attorneys Serving Redwood City, CA

 What Can and Cannot Be Included in a Prenuptial/Postnuptial Agreement?

 It is very important to make sure your prenuptial or postnuptial agreement contains only lawful and valid terms, or else you may be surprised to find that it does not stand up in court during a divorce case.
+Our Redwood City prenuptial & postnuptial agreement attorneys will ensure that your agreement can stand up in court.
 In California, the courts will not uphold agreements that contain terms or provisions that go against the law or public policy.
 Examples of terms that are not legally enforceable in California include:

 - Terms deciding child custody or child support